Civ13/civ13-wiki/wiki/Guide_to_Metallurgy.md

 * To cast steel tools or weapons with molds, **put steel sheets in a jug or a pot and melt them in a kiln**.

 ## Anvils
-Anvils are used to forge weapons across the centuries, from ancient swords to muskets and makeshift AK-47s.
+Anvils are used to forge armor and weapons across the centuries, from ancient swords to muskets and makeshift AK-47s.
 See the **[Guide to Weapons](Guide_to_Weapons)** for more information on specific weapons and their availability in different ages.

 **Using anvils requires 1.7 of the Crafting skill.**